sqlpad/sqlpad/CONFIGURATION.md

 Using a config file or environment variables recommended.
 For list of command line flags run `sqlpad -h`.

+## Version 3 changes

+Previously SQLPad supported a default dbPath of `$HOME/sqlpad/db` and a default config file path of `$HOME/.sqlpadrc`.

+These defaults have been removed in version 3.

 ## Environment Variables
 ```sh